Dave-kossi/Data-Quality-Audit-and-Cleaning-Pipeline/README.md

 1. **Audit (Profiling)** – Generates a detailed HTML report *before and after cleaning* using [ydata-profiling](https://github.com/ydataai/ydata-profiling).
 2. **Cleaning** – Automatically removes duplicates, fixes column names, handles missing values, and standardizes data types.

-This allows users to **compare dataset quality before and after cleaning** and obtain both a cleaned dataset and two audit reports.
+With this pipeline, users can **compare dataset quality before and after cleaning** and obtain both a cleaned dataset and two audit reports.

 ---